This article was updated September 2022.

 Most people have heard of joint custody situations where the child spends one week with one parent and the next with the other, but there are many other arrangements that work well for both children and parents.

 A 2-2-3 schedule gives the child two nights with each parent and then three nights with one, with parents taking turns each week on the three-night weekend.
-There are also week on week off schedules where the child spends seven days with one parent, and the parents exchange custody at the beginning or end of a weekend.
+There are also 2-2-5-5 schedules, 3-4-4-3 schedules, 4-3 schedules and weekend schedules where the child lives with one parent for most of the week and the other during a long weekend.

 Consider your child’s needs and temperament as well as your own obligations when figuring out the right custody schedule for everyone.